mjshelton12/E-Commerce_Back_End/README.md

 ## Summary

-* Buildt mysql database with tables for employee, role, and department information
+* Buildt models for categories, products, and tags
-* Built JS index which allows user to access database stored in mysql
+* Built relationships between models
-* Built commandline prompts that allows users to choose what information they want to view
+* Created routes for users to use CRUD functions (create, read, update, delete)
-* Built mysql commands that joins tables so that information can be easily referenced
+* Created video showing how to create and seed database

 ## Author Links